 Defense audiences need speakers who can discuss adversarial AI attacks, data poisoning, and security implications of AI model deployment in contested environments.
 This requires understanding both AI technical vulnerabilities and military operational security requirements.

-The Defense Advanced Research Projects Agency (DARPA) Guaranteeing AI Robustness against Deception (GARD) program has identified 17 distinct attack vectors against military AI systems.
+DARPA's Guaranteeing AI Robustness against Deception (GARD) program has been at the forefront of identifying attack vectors against military AI systems.
 Speakers must address countermeasures, including model hardening techniques and detection systems for adversarial inputs.
+This topic has become increasingly urgent as adversaries develop more sophisticated methods for compromising AI systems.

 Vetting AI Speakers for Security-Sensitive Environments

 Event organizers booking speakers for defense conferences must verify credentials more rigorously than typical corporate events.
-This process takes 6-8 weeks longer than standard speaker bookings.
+In our experience, this process takes considerably longer than standard speaker bookings, often adding 6-8 weeks to the timeline.

 Security Clearance Verification Checklist: